hopeforgood/postgresql_replication/README.md

    https://www.docker.com/products/docker-desktop/

 ## 3. Execute the docker compose file
-   docker-compose up -d
+   In your computer's terminal navigate to the repo root folder "postgresql_replication": docker-compose up -d

 ## 4. Check that you now have e docker containers running: